Algebraic classification of Hietarinta's solutions of Yang-Baxter equations~:~invertible $4\times 4$ operators: Conclusion

 \section{Conclusion}

-In this work, we have shown different algebraic methods to construct constant YBO's, also known as braid group generators.
-The resulting solutions are representation independent helping us construct braid generators in any dimension.
-In particular, when the local Hilbert space is two dimensional (qubit representation) our solutions are gauge equivalent to the constant 4 by 4 solutions of Hietarinta \cite{HIETARINTA-PLA,hietarinta1993-JMP-Long,Hietarinta1993-BookChapter,hietarinta-conferenceProceeding}.
-We recover 10 of the 11 Hietarinta classes including the singleton comprising the permutation group generator.
-Some of these classes arise from different algebraic solutions and this is summarized in Table \ref{tab:summary}.
+In this paper, we have demonstrated various algebraic techniques for creating braid group generators, or constant YBOs.
+We can create braid generators in any dimension owing to the representation-independent solutions that are developed.
+Specifically, our solutions are gauge equivalent to Hietarinta's constant 4 by 4 solutions when the local Hilbert space is two dimensional (qubit representation) \cite{HIETARINTA-PLA,hietarinta1993-JMP-Long,Hietarinta1993-BookChapter,hietarinta-conferenceProceeding}.
+Ten of the eleven Hietarinta classes, including the singleton that makes up the permutation group generator, are recovered.
+Table \ref{tab:summary} provides a summary of the various algebraic solutions that give rise to these classes.